michael-basil/michael-basil.github.io/health.md

     * Perfection is never the Expectation
     * Blood markers are information signals and they may be predictive, lagging, benign, or nonsensical indications
     * We aim past and through a target when we set ourselves up for a high quality step/shot
-    * keep aiming and shooting, regardless of the "score"
+    * Keep aiming and shooting, regardless of the "score"
+    * Always be recalculating as the step-wise journey evolves

 💯💚🌿